 Trolling is not OK… Troll Trolling is not OK either!

-Here at Ditch the Label, we know that bullying is a behaviour and like all behaviours, it will continue to evolve and adapt to any new environment it finds itself in unless it is challenged in a responsible way.
+Here at Ditch the Label, we know that bullying is a behaviour and not an identit.
+Like all behaviours, bullying will continue to evolve and adapt to any new environment it finds itself in unless it is challenged in a responsible way.

-We are all in unchartered territories and the thing with Cyberbullying and Trolling is that often the participants will give as good as they get!Internet users have a tendency to be far more outspoken online than they would be IRL which means that they are open to more of a backlash.
+With gaming, we see that online players have a tendency to be far more outspoken online than they would be IRL which means that they are open to more of a backlash.

 It’s easier to disagree with someone through a monitor than face to face.
-It’s easier to laugh at someone through a keyboard and it’s easier to think of a mean comeback to the mean comment someone just posted on your wall than when it’s said to your face… but, as everyone’s Nan probably always said, 2 wrongs don’t make a right…
+It’s easier to laugh at someone through a keyboard and it’s easier to think of a mean comeback to the mean comment someone just posted on your wall than when it’s said to your face… but, as everyone’s Nan probably always said, two wrongs don’t make a right.

 Here are some things to consider if you’re considering trolling the ‘troll’ who trolled you in the first place: